-Figure 8.3.2.1-1: The CBW plots based on the correlation function for loading with two different amounts of RF absorbers in the chamber.
+Figure 8.3.2.1-1: The coherence bandwidth plots based on the correlation function for loading with two different amounts of RF absorbers in the chamber.
 The threshold of 0.5 is chosen as shown by the dotted lines.